 Sanctions screening is a critical component for successful healthcare compliance that needs to be performed accurately every time.
 However, it can present organizations with a number of challenges, such as how to input names and information to initiate the screening process, how often to screen, or how to follow up on any potential or positive matches of excluded individuals and entities.
 In addition to effectively tracking thousands of names that are being screened, healthcare organizations need to complete and maintain other workplace operations, which can be very hard to achieve.

-On the other hand, exclusion and sanction screening softwares enable organizations to conduct screening more easily because they streamline the screening process through a centralized system that compares organizations’ data with federal and state databases.
-Automated sanction screening improves accuracy and speed of the process while providing downloadable results and multiple search capabilities.
-As a result, healthcare organizations limit the number of individuals and entities involved in fraud, waste or abuse and improve overall compliance.
+On the other hand, exclusion and sanction screening software enables organizations to conduct screening more easily because they streamline the screening process through a centralized system that compares organizations’ data with federal and state databases.
+Automated sanction screening improves the accuracy and speed of the process while providing downloadable results and multiple search capabilities.
+As a result, healthcare organizations limit the number of individuals and entities involved in fraud, waste, or abuse and improve overall compliance.

 Increasing Compliance and Accuracy